Water Spinach Cuttings: Bucket Greens Fast

 When is the first harvest ready?

-In warm bright conditions, the first small harvest is usually ready about 3-4 weeks after starting cuttings, once vines reach 10-12 inches and have active side shoots.
+In warm, bright conditions: about 3–4 weeks after starting cuttings, once vines hit 10–12 inches.

-What should I do if water spinach is restricted where I live?
+What if water spinach is restricted where I live?

-Do not grow, transport, sell, share, or compost live stems.
-Bag any plant material for trash unless your state agriculture or waste authority provides a specific approved disposal method.
+Do not grow, sell, share, or compost it.
+Bag all plant material for trash unless local authorities say otherwise.

 Shop Sustainable Essentials